emanuxd11/LDTS-project/docs/README.md

 The best way to do this, is by using the Facade Pattern.
 This structural design pattern provides a simplified interface to any complex subsystem.

-**Consequences**

-With this design pattern we can easily change the library we are using just by creating a class that implements GUI.
-To use Lanterna we created the [LanternaGUI class](../pacman/src/main/java/org/l11gr05/gui/LanternaGUI.java).

 **Implementation**

 <p align="center">